 Automobile systems vehicle layout, transmission systems, braking systems, ABS, steering and suspension system, chassis frame and body engineering, vehicle maintenance, Engine electrical and electronics, workshop layout, repairing and servicing, motor vehicle act, taxation and insurance.

-Also Read: How to become a Teacher?
+Also Read: How to Become a Teacher?

-Preparation Tips for the Entrance Exam
+Preparation Tips for the RTO Entrance Exam 2023

 Here are some tips and tricks to prepare yourself for the RTO officer examination: